berkantkaraca/berkantkaraca/README.md

 <h1 align="center">👋 Hi, I'm Berkant Karaca!</h1>

 - 👨🏻‍💻 I am a  Computer Engineering student.
-- 🔭 I’m jr. backend developer.
+- 🔭 I’m always jr. full stack developer.
-- 🌱 I’m currently learning **Spring Boot, .Net Core, PHP**.
+- 🌱 I’m currently learning **.Net Core, Angular, Oracle Sql**.
 - ⚡ I am focused on learning and development, disciplined, responsible, solution-oriented, and effective in teamwork.
 - 🎯 My goal is to succeed in the field of software and contribute to innovative projects.